-In the United States, women are the fastest growing group of incarcerated persons.
-The majority of these women are: serving time for nonviolent crimes, from minority racial and ethnic backgrounds, undereducated, and fall below the federal poverty line.
-In Pennsylvania, there were 5,014 female inmates in state correctional facilities in April 2014; there are an additional 4,558 women housed in county jails on any given day (County Jail Population) Estimates of the number of women who spend some time incarcerated in Pennsylvania are as high as 40,000 per year.
+Women are the fastest growing group of incarcerated people in the United States.
+In Pennsylvania, there were more than 5,000 women in state correctional facilities in April 2014; there are an additional 4,500 women housed in county jails on any given day .
+Estimates of the number of women who spend some time incarcerated in Pennsylvania are as high as 40,000 per year.

 The ACLU of Pennsylvania uses a variety of advocacy tools to enhance health services for incarcerated women and has developed resources aimed at improving reproductive health services for women and girls who are behind bars.

 Our newest resource is publication that examines issues facing incarcerated women who are pregnant or parenting.
 It provides critical information for women to help guide their decisions about pregnancy, appointing caregivers for their children or making custody arrangements, and a host of other resources.

 The Duvall Project began focusing on women in jail or prison by joining the effort to ban the use of shackles and other restraints on pregnant women.
 Galvanized by a news story by the BBC and other media coverage, including editorials from around the state, the bill passed both houses unanimously and was signed into law in 2010.
 However, recent research has shown that implementation of the law is uneven. to the ACLU of Pennsylvania has called upon the Pennsylvania Attorney General to educate those who work with incarcerated women to come into full compliance with the law.